caseywatts/caseywatts.github.com/_posts/2013-01-11-service_now_tips.md

 Most of these tricks I discovered by clicking around in Service Now.

 The most important lesson I've learned is that `Everything in Service Now is a button` - even things that don't look like buttons.
 Even when the cursor doesn't change to a finger.
+Click everything!

 ##Tricks in Service Now's Interface